 Carefully plan how your content is created, approved, and governed.
 This includes everything from who is responsible for creating content to how it will be reviewed and approved, as well as how it will be updated and maintained throughout its lifetime.

 Aim to run integrated campaigns across multiple channels, ensuring all components are aligned.
 Your sales enablement platform makes this possible by housing all content for all channels.

 Sales plays, or strategic narratives, help create accountability and allow sales teams to better pitch and engage with buyers.
 The better your marketers are prepared to create great plays, the better your sales performance will be.

-Utilise Digital Sales Rooms
+Utilize Digital Sales Rooms

-A Digital Sales Room is a private microsite for deals, serving as a centralised location where reps and buyers can engage throughout the buying cycle.
+A Digital Sales Room is a private microsite for deals, serving as a centralized location where reps and buyers can engage throughout the buying cycle.
 This one-stop shop has the ability to increase buyer interest and engagement by up to 350%, so it’s key that marketers know how to create and convert marketing initiatives into an effective Digital Sales Room for their salespeople to leverage.